22 Tips to Optimize Your Kindle Reading Experience

 Show Clock While Reading

-You can enable the time on the Kindle to show the time up to the top of your book.
-You can enable the time by going into reading optionsmore and turning on the show clock while reading.
-This will show the clock at the top of the book, which is helpful.
+You can enable the clock on your Kindle to display the time at the top of your book.
+To do this, go to the top menu→tap on ‘Aa’ →select ‘More’ → turn on ‘Show clock while reading.’
+This will display the clock at the top of the screen, which is helpful.

 Reading Time

 The reading progress bar on the Kindle is another helpful feature.
 You can check how much of your reading and chapter time is left.
-When you’re reading a book, you press to the bottom left of your Kindle screen, and it will cycle through the page, time left in the chapter, and time left in the book.
+When you’re reading a book, you press to the bottom left of your Kindle screen, and it will cycle through the page, time left in the chapter, time left in the book, and Loc.
 The right side of the screen will also show the percentage of the book you’ve read.

 Reset Reading Time

-Sometimes though, this reading estimate of the chapter or entire book is very wrong.
+Occasionally, you may notice that the Kindle’s reading time estimate for a chapter or entire book is significantly inaccurate.
 However, there’s a straightforward way to reset this and have the Kindle relearn your speed.
 To do this, press the magnifying glass and enter “;ReadingTimeReset” and make sure you spell it correctly.
 Now, when you press enter, no search results will come up, but It will reset your reading time, and it will relearn your reading speed.

 Use Page Refresh To Stop Ghosting